OpenNebula/docs/source/administration/storage/fs_lvm_ds.rst

 The FS LVM datastore driver provides OpenNebula with the possibility of using LVM volumes instead of plain files to hold the Virtual Images.

-It is assumed that the OpenNebula hosts using this datastore will be configured with CLVM, therefore modifying the OpenNebula Volume Group in one host will reflect in the others.
+A difference from previous versions and ``lvm`` drivers is that this datastore does **not** need CLVM configured in your cluster.
+The drivers refresh LVM metadata each time an image is needed in another host.

 |image0|